cmohge1/lrbs-digital-editing-advanced-2019/day4.md

 See the TEI Publishing options that were covered in [Day 5](https://cmohge1.github.io/lrbs-digital-editing-intro-2019/day5/#seminar-13-publishing-options) of the Digital Editing Intro Module.

 2. **Transformation Scenarios in oXygen**:<br />
 There are a variety of ways to look at the transformation scenarios that come bundled with Oxygen, but the easiest is probably to use the menu icon for ‘Configure Transformation Scenarios.
-This is an icon that looks like a spanner/wrench with a red play button.
+This is an icon that looks like a spanner/wrench with a red play button.<br /><br />
 **Transforming Your Document to XHTML**:<br />
 You will notice that there are a variety of TEI P5 transformation scenarios available for this kind of document.<br />
 Click on the checkbox next to TEI P5 XHTML.
 Then click on the ‘Apply Associated’ button at the bottom You should, after a short time for it to transform, be presented with a browser window showing this document having been transformed to XHTML.<br />
 Note that it tries to give you a Table of Contents by default, but hasn’t been given enough information to do this.
 (It needs a <head> element immediately inside each of the <div> elements in the document to do this properly.
 But don’t bother doing that now.)
-Note also that it has numbered each of the divisions when maybe we didn’t want it to.<br />
+Note also that it has numbered each of the divisions when maybe we didn’t want it to.<br /><br />
 **Configuring Transformation Parameters**:<br />
 Go back to the Transformation Scenarios windows yet again, and uncheck all conversions.<br />
 With the TEI P5 XHTML transformation scenario highlighted with a blue line, but not checked, click the ‘Edit’ button below.<br />